fhollenbach/OLD_polisci209_DONOTUSE/pages/syllabus.md

 lecture, participate in class discussions, and come prepared with questions.
 Specifically, you will be graded on:

-- home work assignments/review exercises: 20% of class
+- homework assignments/review exercises: 20% of class
 grade
-	- home work assignments and review exercises will be graded on pass/fail, i.e. your grade will be the percentage of exercises you passed.
+	- homework assignments and review exercises will be graded on pass/fail, i.e. your grade will be the percentage of exercises you passed.
 You are allowed to miss two exercises unexcused, i.e. if there are 20 total assignments your grade